kumarhegde76/Scripting-Language/README.md

 **Submitted to Dr. Mydhili K Nair (Faculty Coordinator)**

-List of programs
+**List of programs**
-1. Intro to Python and JavaScript(programs/python)
+1. Intro to Python and JavaScript(**programs/python**)

          i.
 Python Basics - Datatypes, Functions, List Comprehension

         ii.
 Student Dictionary
        iii.
 Atomic Dictionary

         vi.
 HTML Basics and JavaScript - Forms and Function (Multiply and Addition)(program/HTML)

          v.
 More on Basics of Python and JavaScript

 2. More on Python and JavaScript : Functions, Classes, Modules

-    i.Frequency of words in text file using python
+       i.
+Frequency of words in text file using python

        ii.Temperature Convertion Function and storing all the conversions carried in program using python

 3. JavaScript and JSON programs